DPSSecurity/CTF-writeups/SageCon-WGU-HTB-CTF/Web/ArcaneSource.md

 Difficulty: Easy

 ## Solution
-Once the Docker instance is spun you, you need to travel to the website.<br>
+Once the Docker instance is loaded, you need to travel to the website.<br>
 Inspect the source code!
 The flag is within the source code.
 Always, always inspect!